Independent Theatre: Performances

 In 1942 The Independent embarked on a joint management arrangement with Alec Coppel's Whitehall Productions which entailed nightly professional presentations, alternating seasons with the Minerva Theatre across the other side of the city.
 The scheme was abandoned after one month due to poor weekday attendances.

 In 1944 they played at the newly opened American Red Cross Club at Kensington.

 On 19 September 1944, the building narrowly escaped destruction when the adjacent building, previously the De Luxe Theatre but then used by the Army as a store, caught fire.
 Newspaper reports of hand grenades and bombs being hastily removed were denied by officials.

 Initially amateur, "The Indi" started paying award rates to a nucleus of leading players from May 1955.
 Those selected included Marie Rosenfeld, Ethel Gabriel, Jessica Noad, Molly Brown, Haydee Seldon, Leonard Bullen, John Carlson and Grenville Spencer.
-Doris's intended six shows a week was soon cut to three in the face of inadequate rehearsal time.
+Fitton's intended six shows a week was soon cut to three in the face of inadequate rehearsal time.

 In 1948 John Alden used "The Independent" as home for his fledgling Shakespeare Company.
 Other groups to use "The Independent" at various times were the Independent Theatre School of Stagecraft, Heather Gell Productions, Lesley Bowker's Reiby Players and the Liberal Youth Club's Dramatic Group.